maximumSHOT-HSE/DFA-minimizer/README.md

 * *compress*: take DFA from input file, compress it and place into the output file (you can find format description of DFA below)

+example: `./DFAM compress sample.in sample.out`

 * *paint*: take DFA from input file, place picture into the output file

+examples:

+`./DFAM paint sample.in sample.pdf` (you will get .pdf file) `./DFAM paint sample.in sample.png` (you will get .png file)

 ## DFA format